MicrosoftDocs/dynamics-365-project-operations/articles/approvals/recall-cancel.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 A project team member who submits a time, expense or material usage entry can recall that entry after it has been approved.
-The process for recalling an approved time or expense entry has two steps:
+The process for recalling an approved time, expense or material usage entry has two steps:

 1. A submitter requests a recall.
 2. An approver approves the recall.

 ## Request a recall

-Follow these steps to request a recall of an approved time or expense entry.
+Follow these steps to request a recall of an approved time, expense or material usage entry.

 1. For time entries, go to **Projects** \> **My Work** \> **Time Entry**.